ONSAS/ONSAS/docs/src/creatingModels.md

 ## `materials`

-The materials vector of structs contains the information of the material behavior considered for each element.
+The materials vector of structs contains at each entry $i$ the information of the $i$-th material used in the `mesh.conecCell` for each element.

 ### `materials(i).modelName`